omdnaik/techspec-ai-agent/README.md

 * Uses conditional bean creation and `@Primary` for DB routing
 * Uses fallback sync with `BlockingQueue` where Watcher fails
 * Extensible `Enum` status routing strategy
+*

+Here's a structured prompt you can use to prepare a presentation for a meeting:

+---

+Prompt Template
+"I need help creating a presentation for an upcoming meeting.
+Here are the details:

+Meeting Objective: [e.g., present Q2 results, propose a new project, align on strategy]

+Audience: [e.g., senior leadership, project team, clients]

+Time Limit: [e.g., 10 minutes, 30 minutes]

+Key Points to Cover:

+1. [e.g., performance metrics]

+2. [e.g., challenges and solutions]

+3. [e.g., next steps]

+Tone and Style: [e.g., formal, persuasive, informative, concise]

+Visual Aids Needed: [e.g., charts, graphs, screenshots, bullet points]

+Any Specific Tools/Format Required: [e.g., PowerPoint, Google Slides]

+Please help me outline the presentation and suggest slide titles with key content for each."

+---

+Would you like me to fill in this prompt with your current meeting details?